 The assessment panel formed an opinion based on the determination of and on the consideration of the following:

 ECTS as basis for student exchange exist.
-There is good interest from the student’s part for exchange programmes but more efficient support from the Faculty management is necessary.
+There is good interest from the student’s part for exchange programs but more efficient support from the Faculty management is necessary.
 Students from this Faculty are not involved in exchange programs and not going abroad to spend part of their studies.
 More bilateral and multilateral agreements needed as basis for exchange of students and teaching staff.

-Recommendations for improvement:

-There should be more support for the international mobility of the students (information and mentoring for Erasmus programs etc).
+There should be more support for the international mobility of the students (information and mentoring for Erasmus programs etc.).
 University international office and management team from the faculty should put more efforts in organizing this activity.

 Indicator 4.6 Coaching of Students